 So—what to do if you already know your memoir isn’t a direct hit for any of these categories?
 Don’t despair.
 As I said earlier, you’re already a celebrity to the audience you already have.
 Self-publish your book, and these folks will eat it up because they love you, support you and are naturally interested in you.
 It’s a smaller audience, sure, but it’s viable and can help you grow your business and your influence.

-- Talk with a book consultant about how to give your memoir the most original, compelling, poignant angle possible
+- Hire an editor to learn how to give your memoir the most original, compelling, poignant angle possible

 - Work with a story coach to generate a more novel-like narrative arc

 - Collaborate with a writer-for-hire who has the world-class writing skill your story needs

 - Self-publish—and let the raving fans you already have begin to hand-sell the book to their own friends and families

 As always, our tribe of talented writers, editors and coaches are here to help.
 Just fill out our questionnaire if you’re ready to have a chat about your own memoir!